Which place is cheaper, Reykjavik or Athens?

 Athens is a popular choice for travelers.
 One week here is typical.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Athens, one week is sufficent for most.
 It will give you the chance to have new experiences.

-For some great organized tour ideas, see The Best 10-Day Tours in Greece, The Best One Week (7-Day) Tours in Greece, The Best Budget Tours to Iceland, and The Best Tours for Seniors to Iceland.
+For some great organized tour ideas, see The Best 3-Day Tours from Athens, The Best One-Week (7-Day) Tours from Athens, The Best Budget Tours to Iceland, and The Best Tours for Seniors to Iceland.

 Looking for a hotel in Athens or Reykjavik?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.